Kaybo-hub/Rustems/README.md

 1. Launch Rustems.
 The Stem Splitter panel will show **Ready** once the model is available.
 2. Click **Pick file & split** and select an audio file.
-3. Wait for splitting to complete (progress is shown; CPU splitting takes 1–3 min).
+3. Wait for splitting to complete (progress is shown; CPU splitting takes 2–5 mins).
 4. Use the stem sliders and play/pause buttons to preview the result.
 5. Optionally edit the track name.
 6. Click **Export to folder…** to save the MP3s locally, or **Upload to device** to push them to a connected stem player.